Matt54/SwiftTuner/README.md

 ## Credits

-SwiftTuner is developed and maintained by Matt Pfeiffer and owes much thanks to the AudioKit contributors.
+SwiftTuner is developed and maintained by Matt Pfeiffer and owes much thanks to the AudioKit community.

 ## License